-Another form of interaction one might wish to have in a multi-user virtual environment is speech.
-Indeed, every modern Head-Mounted Display made for Virtual Reality has a microphone array built-in with this purpose in mind, meaning voice chat is accessible to everyone.
+Another form of interaction one might wish to have in a multiuser virtual environment is speech.
+Indeed, every modern Head-Mounted Display made for Virtual Reality (including, in our case, the HTC Vive) has a microphone array built-in with this purpose in mind, meaning voice chat is accessible to everyone.